Quantifying Hallucinations in Language Language Models on Medical Textbooks: Discussion

-We applied the textbook-grounded benchmark to the eight models tested which scored highest on the benchmark from Experiment 1 (including Phi-4 base, LLama 3.3 -70B instruct, Qwen 3 32B, Mistral Large 2411, LLama-4 Scout, Falcon 3 10B Instruct as well as two internal models, NameAnonymized and NameAnonymized V2) to measure how hallucination frequency and clinician-rated severity change with scale.
-Figure ~\ref{fig:rank-heatmap} demonstrates the clinician preference for model answers ( ranked on a scale fo 1 to 8 for the 8 models ranked) observed in Experiment 2, and Figure ~\ref{fig:likert-model-heatmap} shows the mean judgement scores for all 8 models evaluated in Experiment 2 ( ranked on a scale of 0 to 2 vfor Bad to Good responses).
-Figure ~\ref{fig:rank-heatmap} and Figure ~\ref{fig:likert-model-heatmap} illustrate that there is no statistical significance between model evaluated according to clinician preference, as all models evaluated sit around the average mark for both overall ranking and response ranking ( on the scale of good to bad).
 Hallucination frequency drops from 27.1\,\% at 1\,B to 9.3\,\% at 70\,B, showing a clear correlation between the size of a model and the tendency for the model to hallucinate.
+These per-model hallucination rates are derived from the error and severity counts reported in Table~\ref{tab:rank_cov_iaa} and the annotator rank and Likert profiles.
 Additionally, Clinicians also assign fewer \emph{Bad} labels at larger scales with 15.4\,\% at 1\,B vs.\ 4.1\,\% at 70\,B, though it should be noted here that, regardless of size or architecture tested, every model still produces some \emph{Bad} answers and every model tested still produced hallucinations.
 QA pair formatting was also observed to have some effect on the propensity of all models to hallucinate and provide \emph{Bad} responses, as we observed that Inverse-phrased and long-form response question types (short and multi-hop for this study) produce an increased number of hallucinated and \emph{Bad} responses across all models tested.
 For example, applying an inverse template to \enquote{Which antitubercular drug is safe in HIV co-infection?} to ask which drug is \emph{not} safe, the 70\,B checkpoint produces an answer that conflicts with the reference answer by excluding isoniazid and broadly, across the benchmark, inverse prompts were found to elicit 6--9\,\% more hallucinations than their forward counterparts.
-It was also observed that list-type questions acted as the best evaluation modality for the closed-type QA pairs as, for example, when asked to list all contraindications (specific conditions, symptoms, or factors that make a particular treatment, medication, or procedure potentially harmful) to metformin, six of the eight models omit true contraindications or add unsupported ones, and only the two largest checkpoints approach complete, non-hallucinatory lists.
-Scale was also observed to reduce the number of unsupported statements, but scale alone does not remove errors triggered by negation or by completeness ( i.e. evaluation by List type QA).
+It was also observed that list-type questions acted as the best evaluation modality for the closed-type QA pairs as, for example, when asked to list all contraindications to metformin, six of the eight models omit true contraindications or add unsupported ones, and only the two largest checkpoints approach complete, non-hallucinatory lists.
+Scale was also observed to reduce the number of unsupported statements, but scale alone does not remove errors triggered by negation or completeness, and list-type questions produced the highest dispute rates in Table~\ref{tab:task1_merged}, with 223 disputes for list items compared to a median of 34 across the remaining QA types.
 Therefore, including inverse pairs and list-style questions as routine stress tests within medical QA benchmarking was found to be the best current method to elicit hallucinations from and observe the true effectiveness of LLMs to provide medical knowledge.